deltachat/deltachat-pages/es/help.md

 would not reveal private information that Push services do not already have.

-### Why does Delta Chat integrate with centralized proprietary Apple/Google push services?
+### ¿Por qué Delta Chat se integra con los servicios de notificaciones push centralizados de Apple/Google?

 Delta Chat is a free and open source decentralized messenger with free server choice, but we want users to reliably experience "instant delivery" of messages,